LaraBug/LaraBug/README.md

 `LB_KEY` is your profile key which authorises your account to the API.
 `LB_PROJECT_KEY` is your project API key which you receive when creating a project.

-Get these variables at http://www.larabug.com
+Get these variables at [larabug.com](https://www.larabug.com)

+## License

+The larabug package is open source software licensed under the [license MIT](http://opensource.org/licenses/MIT)